getodk/collect/README.md

 - run `./gradlew assembleOdkCollectRelease`.
 If successful, a signed release will be at `collect_app/build/outputs/apk`.
 - verify the apk size.
 If it has grown more than a few hundred kilobytes, discuss with the dev team.
 - verify a basic "happy path": scan a QR code to configure a new project, get a blank form, fill it, open the form map (confirms that the Google Maps key is correct), send form
+- verify new APK can be installed as update to previous version and that above "happy path" works in that case also
 - create and publish scheduled forum post with release description
 - write Play Store release notes, include link to forum post
 - upload to Play Store